SosnoviyBor/ShelfControl/README.md

 ## Known Issues

 Since you can no longer open buyable books, to steal them you'll need to do it with open inventory using the cursor.
-Yes, this is intended.
-No, it will not be changed (sneak status is not exposed to the Lua API yet).
+Might be adressed in the future.

 ## Other Mods to Enhance Your Reading Experience

 - [trav's OpenMW Books Enhanced](https://www.nexusmods.com/morrowind/mods/55126) by **trav** - Replaces the book/scroll in-game UI with a custom one mimicking the vanilla look, but with additional features like adjustable size.
-- [Book Pickup](https://www.nexusmods.com/morrowind/mods/46625) by **NullCascade and Zackhasacat** - Lets you pick up a book without opening it first
+- [Book Pickup](https://www.nexusmods.com/morrowind/mods/46625) by **NullCascade and Zackhasacat** - Lets you pick up a book without opening it first.
-- [Dead Mer Tell No Tales](https://www.nexusmods.com/morrowind/mods/57431) by **Sosnoviy Bor (me 😳)** - Clears object ownership if their owner suddenly ceases to exist
+- [Dead Mer Tell No Tales](https://www.nexusmods.com/morrowind/mods/57431) by **Sosnoviy Bor (me 😳)** - Clears object ownership if their owner suddenly ceases to exist.
+- [The Spell Tomes - Magic Books of Morrowind to Study and Cast to](https://www.nexusmods.com/morrowind/mods/57432) by **Hyancinth** - Adds spell tomes that you can use for learning spells.

 ## Credits

 **Sosnoviy Bor** - Author
 **BCEMXAXA** - Cover artwork
+**Hyancinth** - Message writing